jcj1337/lol_draft_project/README.md

 Because the more complex variant did not improve results, the final model kept the simpler **late-fusion** design:
 - easier to explain
 - easier to interpret
-- same or slightly better performance
+- TLDR: same sh*t

-The numeric-token experiment was still saved separately in its own Git branch.
+The latter is still saved under a different branch though (you can see it in Branches)

 ---

-### 6. **Why Calibration Mattered**
+### 6. **Philosophy of Calibration:**
 The main goal of the project was not just to predict which team would win, but to estimate a **usable pre-game win probability**.
+I think when we think about the actual goal of the project, i.e., what does a player want as a tool?
+We come back to the idea of a probability estimator, since at the end of the day no match is ever certain.
+In testing, most models like XGBoost and the logistic regression had similar log-loss scores, but differed in calibration.

-That distinction matters:
+This distinction matters:
 - **Accuracy** only tells us how often the model’s binary decision is correct.
 - **Log loss** measures overall probability quality.
 - **Calibration** checks whether predicted probabilities actually match realized frequencies.